nullstar/MathTestbed/README.md

-# Testbed
+# MathTestbed
-Template for creating testbeds with opengl and imgui
+A testbed for experimenting with mathematics